microsoft/vscode-notepadplusplus-keybindings/README.md

 | editor.action.deleteLines | ctrl+l
 | columnSelect | alt+c

+## Recommended extensions.

+### Bookmarks
+Looking for Bookmarks via the F2 keys?
+Hi!
+Install the Bookmark extension and map the commands to F2 keys to get similar bookmarks functionality: https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks

 ## How do I contribute a keyboard shortcut?

 We may have missed a keyboard shortcut.
 If we did please help us out!
 It is very easy to make a PR.